florianeckerstorfer/florian.ec/source/_articles/2014-10-25-mysql-doctrine-utf8.md

 Considering that full UTF8 support is pretty important these days it's probably worth converting tables to `utf8mb4` or at least use `utf8mb4` in new projects.
 I heard some evidence that `utf8mb4` is slower than `utf8`, but I couldn't find some definitive performance measurements.
 Michael Simmons found that joining string columns with different encodings [is extremely slower](http://info.michael-simons.eu/2013/01/21/java-mysql-and-multi-byte-utf-8-support/) than joining columns with the same encoding (which makes sense).
 In my opinion this should not keep you from using `utf8mb4` now.

 And don't forget to treat yourself with a &#x1f37a; after dealing with all this encoding stuff.

+**Update 25th of July 2016** Starting with MySQL 5.7.7 this is no longer a problem.
+More information can be found [here](https://github.com/doctrine/dbal/pull/851#issuecomment-104269536).

 {% endblock %}